Yu-hc/green-cap/README.md

 # Form filler

-## an app to fill the teaching evaluation form from NTUCM
+An app to fill the teaching evaluation form from NTUCM

 We all agree that the professors from National Taiwan University College of Medicine are extraordinary; therefore, it doesn't seem  necessary to spend a lot of time filling the teaching evaluation form weekly.
 Yet by filling the form can give you a